Top Bicycle Crash Types in San Diego & Your Legal Rights

 When drivers follow too closely or aren’t paying attention, they can strike a cyclist from behind—especially dangerous for unprotected riders.
 These collisions often result in neck, back, and head injuries, even at lower speeds.

-Typical Factors:
+Typical factors:

 • Cell phone use